BenIzrailov/CriticalMassApp/README.md

 # Appsmith:

 As someone who has a passion for front end programming I love seeing applications that make building applications more seamless.
 Seeing a tool that allows users to build frameworks visually and is easily integratible with REST API’s and databases is really interesting.
-Also the fact it is easily manipulated by javascript and VanillaJS is great as it lowers the learning curve when getting started.
+Also the fact it is easily manipulated by javascript and VanillaJS is great as it lowers the learning curve for programmers when getting started.
 I love seeing innovation in any way possible and Appsmith is making huge strides in the little time that the technology has been available.

 source: https://www.appsmith.com/